mgijax/autolittriage/Readme.txt

     BUT MLtextTools already has stuff in place, so lets keep with that paradigm.
 Can always run populateTrainingDirs.py at any time to generate the text files to look at.
-    	- should add parameter to specify file extension
+    	- should add parameter to specify file extension (done)
-	- should make it not assume class names are 'yes' 'no'
+	- should make it not assume class names are 'yes' 'no' (done)

 NER thoughts
     Becas is very unreliable, down much of the time.